mmomtchev/conan-xpack/README.md

 # `conan-xpack`

-A xPack with the conan build system with a Node-API module
+A xPack with the conan package manager